dabecart/OCXOController/OCXOController_v2/sw/OCXOController_v2/README.md

 Channel 2 is set as "Output Compare" (PA1).
 On this pin the divided OCXO signal will be generated.

+TIM5 generates a TRGO (Trigger Output) on the Output Compare 2.
+This is used to start at the same time the timestamping clocks (TIM2 and TIM15).

+**NOTE.** As previously said, ITR0 is 5MHz not 10MHz, therefore the Counter Period must be 2499.

 ### TIM2: Timestamps the OCXO output divided down to the PPS reference frequency

-- Slave mode: Disable
+- Slave mode: Trigger Mode
-- Trigger Source: Disable
+- Trigger Source: ITR4
 - Clock source: Internal

 TIM2 is used to get the timestamps of the OCXO output after being divided to the reference PPS' frequency.
 These timestamps will be compared to the timestamps of the reference PPS to tune the OCXO.